orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 Comet per se is a fine piece of software, some of the needs and assumptions that prompted its developments are no longer current.
-QuantumLeap started out as an exploration of an alternative way to make historical data available to the FiWare ecosystem without committing to a specific database back end.
+QuantumLeap started out as an exploration of an alternative way to make historical data available to the FIWARE ecosystem without committing to a specific database back end.

 ## Operation

-Typically QuantumLeap acquires IoT data, in the form of NGSI entities, from a FiWare IoT Agent layer indirectly through NGSI notifications set up upfront with the context broker, [Orion][orion].
+Typically QuantumLeap acquires IoT data, in the form of NGSI entities, from a FIWARE IoT Agent layer indirectly through NGSI notifications set up upfront with the context broker, [Orion][orion].
 (We assume the reader is familiar with the NGSI publish-subscribe mechanism described in the *Notification Messages* and *Subscriptions* sections